kokoko3k/koko-aio-slang/docs.md

     Modulate: Temporal eye exposure adaption strength
         Simulate the process through which the pupil adapt itself to different light conditions.
-    Modulate: Modulate: Eye temporal adaption strength
-        Since the light produced by the bloom effect is added to the underlying image, it can produce burn effects on the already bright areas.
+    Modulate: Strength on bright areas (0 = aura) Since the light produced by the bloom effect is added to the underlying image, it can produce clipping effects on the already bright areas.
         This is actually an hack that will avoid to bloom them.
-        Don't use too low values.
     Bypass/Solo:
         See how the bloomed image looks alone.
         Use 1.0 to see naked bloom without any modulation applied